jackdewinter/pymarkdown/newdocs/src/plugins/rule_md032.md

 #### Additional Scenarios - Paragraphs and Indented Code Blocks

-Due to the [GitHub Flavored Markdown](https://github.github.com/gfm/) specification's there are three scenarios that appear to be violations of this rule, but are not.
+Due to the [GitHub Flavored Markdown](https://github.github.com/gfm/) specification's there are three scenarios that appear to be failures of this rule, but are not.
 In all of these scenarios, if the text on line four is not meant to be part of the list, an inserted blank line will properly convey that intent to most parsers.